Negotiators often walk into the bargaining table with a mix of optimism and caution.

 If there’s a disconnect between what’s being asked and how it’s being asked, the other party will hesitate to open up or offer creative responses.

-For instance, asking “Why would you propose that?” with skepticism in your voice will only spark defensiveness.
+For instance, asking “Why would you propose that?” with a skeptical tone will only spark defensiveness.

 Avoiding these behaviors isn’t just about sidestepping mistakes; it’s about creating a negotiation process rooted in respect and collaboration.